 Don’t Worry About Fido Or Kitty

 If your family has head lice, you do not have to worry about Fido or Kitty.
 Within a day, any lice on them will be dead.
 You only need to concern yourself with getting all of the bugs and nits out of the hair of humans in your family.
-Give LiceDoctors a call and we will be at your home today to make sure that we clear up your case and get you back to your every day life–lice and nit free.Learn more at our Lice Education Center
+Give LiceDoctors a call and an experienced lice professional will be at your home today to make sure that we clear up your case and get you back to your every day life–lice and nit free.Learn more at our Lice Education Center